 April is a great time to hike to the Whistler Train Wreck

 In the lower elevations the snow line will have risen above Whistler Village by early April and some great hiking areas open up such as the Train Wreck.
 It is hard to say enough about the Whistler Train Wreck.
 It is fantastic for so many reasons.
 First, its location.
-Just a short 10 minute drive gets you to the trailhead parking, just off of the Sea to Sky Highway in Function Junction just steps from Olive's Market(amazing pastries and decent coffee).
+Just a short 10 minute drive gets you to the trailhead parking, just off of the Sea to Sky Highway in the huge parking lot for Whistler Interpretive Forest.
 The hike begins by walking deep into the forest at the Function Junction access to the Flank Trail.
 With a small creek on your left, the trail suddenly bends left and under the Sea to Sky Highway.
 Through a narrow forest with the highway on your right and the train tracks about 60 metres to your left.
 After about 5 minutes the trail abruptly veers left, crosses the train tracks, into the forest again and arrives at the always beautiful Cheakamus River.
 The trail then runs along the river to more startlingly amazing viewpoints, then forces you back toward the train tracks.
 Around a bend in the river, another trail on your left, clearly visible again takes you into the trees on your left.
 Once again phenomenal views of the crashing river and then the amazing train wrecks come into view.
 They are amazing.
 Graffiti style paint brings the dingy wreckage to life with shockingly beautiful colours.
 The huge wrecks are enormous up close and mangled.
 Some on their sides, some upside down.
 Each one (there are several) is an interesting adventure to explore.
 A sort of wilderness art exhibit.
 The wreckage stretches for almost a kilometre and can bring out the kid in anyone.
 The area is very kid friendly as the trails are wide and generally flat.
 There are several extraordinarily surreal places to put up a tent or, as many often do, sleep on the edge of the incredible river or even in a wrecked car.
 There are indications in all the cars of thousands of past gatherings which gives the place a charm that seems characteristically Whistler.
 The Train Wreck is a spectacularly beautiful and interesting place, just like Whistler.